RamanBut-Husaim/blog.thecraftingstrider.net/content/posts/tech/2020.07/blog-post-creation-tech-part.md

 {{< figure src="/posts/tech/2020.07/blog-post-creation-terminal-display.png" alt="VSCode integrated terminal display." >}}

 - In order to create a new post `hugo new` command should be used.
-For example for this blog entry the following command was used - `hugo new posts/tech/2020.07/blog-post-creation-tech-part.md`.
+For example for this blog entry the following command was executed - `hugo new posts/tech/2020.07/blog-post-creation-tech-part.md`.
 The path to the file inside your blog might be different for your specific purpose so use the one above as a reference, not a rule.
-- Once you open a newly created blog post file you will some default content inside of it.
+- Once you open a newly created blog post file you will see some default content inside of it.
 This is a meta information for the blog entry.
-Feel free to fill it as you wish.
+Enter your specific `title` and `tags`.
 An important field here is `draft`.
 If its value is set to true your article won't be displayed on you site by default.
 So once you are done with blog entry creation simply remove this line.

 ```yaml
 +++